 The UW Coulter Translational Research Partnership (TRP) Program is an alliance between the School of Medicine and College of Engineering, with a dedicated focus on developing technologies that will save, extend and improve lives.
 The Coulter TRP Program supports a university-wide culture of translational research by helping connect UW engineers and clinicians working on translational research, providing resources to help teams develop a roadmap to commercialization and make contacts in industry, and developing educational programs on technology commercialization.
 The program is supported by a multi-year grant from the Wallace H. Coulter Foundation.

 With a long history of translating research into products for medicine, in 2005, the University of Washington became one of 10 pioneering universities to receive the Coulter Translational Partnership Award in Biomedical Engineering.
 Based on the success of the first partnerships, in 2010, 6 additional universities were awarded Coulter Translational Partnerships.
-To meet our aggressive commercialization goals, the Coulter Program also partners with:
+To meet our aggressive commercialization goals, the UW Coulter TRP Program also partners with: